+If you cringe a little at the sight of this wrinkly, old-looking sausage, it will surprise you with its delicious taste.
 Rohesser is a certain type of raw pork sausage from Germany which is mainly eaten as a snack or in combination with traditional German ‘Abendbrot’ – a cold dinner with a wide variety of foods such as sliced meats and cheeses eaten on bread or rolls.
-Since Rohesser can be easily stored for up to 4 weeks and do not require much refridgeration, they are an ideal snack that can be taken to picnics or camping trips.
+Since Rohesser are easily storable for up to 4 weeks and do not require much refrigeration, they are an ideal snack for picnics or camping trips.

-Rohesser – which literally translates to ‘raw eaters’ – are produced with coarsely ground pork that is seasoned and filled into real intestines.
-The characteristic taste is created by smoking them over night in beech wood.
-The sausage has a distinct reddish colour that is usually achieved by adding paprika powder or special color enhancements.
+Rohesser are produced with coarsely ground pork that is seasoned and filled into real intestines.
+The characteristic taste evolves by smoking them over night in beech wood.
+The sausage has a distinct reddish color that it usually obtains from adding paprika powder or special color enhancements.

-Right after the smoking process, Rohesser are still rather soft and start hardening when being dried and stored.
-This can be influenced by the consumer himself in his own preferred way.
-Keeping them refridgerated will slow down the hardening process.
-While the usual Rohesser has a strong smoky flavour, the sausage is also sold in other variations with different kinds of spices, for example in a spicy version with chili or pepper.
+Right after the smoking process, Rohesser are still rather soft and start hardening later on as the dry.
+Consumers can influence the degree of this himself according to their own preferred way.
+Keeping them refrigerated will slow down the hardening process.
+While the usual Rohesser has a strong smoky flavor, the sausage is also available in other variations.
+These are often refined with different kinds of condiments, for example in a spicy version with chili or pepper.

 Cabanossi from Poland – do you want to share your knowledge on Cabanossi?
 Get in touch!